erikced/esphome-efs/README.md

 smart meters that use the DLMS/COSEM standard with OBIS codes.
 This component is a fork of the ESPHome [DSMR component](https://esphome.io/components/sensor/dsmr.html), retaining most of its functionality while introducing a more flexible parser.
-Consequently, settings under the `efs` key are identical to those for the `dsmr` component, but the `sensor` configuration is different.
+Consequently, settings under the `efs` key are mostly identical to those for the `dsmr` component, but the `sensor` configuration is different.

 ## Configuration